OLG-MAN/gcp-tomcat-nginx-lb/README.md

 resource.type:"gce" OR resource.type="gcs_bucket" OR resource.type="bigquery_resource"
 ```

+- Set IAM policy permissions for the Pub/Sub topic
+Create Service account to the "es-logs-export" Pub/Sub topic with the Pub/Sub Publisher permissions, it grant the service account permission to publish to the topic.

 - Check that the topic is receiving messages by using the Metrics Explorer in Cloud Monitoring.

 ![](img/8.png)

-- Set IAM policy permissions for the Pub/Sub topic
-Create Service account to Pub/Sub topic with the Pub/Sub Publisher permissions, you grant the service account permission to publish to the topic.

 - Create Elastic Cloud Deployment for connect with Filebeat and monitor logs.